NXXR/HCU-project/docs/ProjectReports/MonthlyReports/MayMonthlyReport.md

 environments without traffic control agents.

 ##### [End-to-End Navigation with Branch Turning Support Using Convolutional Neural Network](https://www.semanticscholar.org/paper/End-to-End-Navigation-with-Branch-Turning-Support-Seiya-Carballo/b9db6c16504dd3e37fb4d47f140174ef80e7a04e)
+The project focused on end-to-end training a network to detect intersections and followed assigned trajectories through the intersection.
+Initial training along a predetermined path resulted in a model for each trajectory, however later implementations were trained to follow and unknown trajectory by introducing a vector to the next target after the convolutional layers of the feature encoder.
+Additionally the system is able to handle complex trajectories with multiple branching options and a pure pursuit sub algorithm to return to the predicted trajectory upon deviation.
+This way the network learned to navigate locally based on the target direction vector.

 ##### [Taskonomy: Disentangling Task Transfer Learning](https://arxiv.org/abs/1804.08328)